 |1838||Charles Whalan and his two sons unofficial keepers.|

 |1838||Nettle Cave and Arch Cave discovered.|

 |1860||Lucas Cave discovered.|

 |1867||N.S.W.
 State Government took control, Jeremiah Wilson first official keeper.|

+In 1838 James McKeown, an escaped convict, robbed Blue Mountain settlers.
+James Whalan, one of the victims, decided to track and find McKeown's hideout.
+He followed him more than 30 km into unexplored mountain country.
+Then he saw a hidden valley through a huge rock archway.
 Whalan told later: "I felt I had entered the Devil's Coachhouse".
 This sentence lead to the name of the huge natural bridge nowadays called Devil's Coach House.
-He found remains of James McKeown and returned the following day with troopers who arrested him.
-On this day Charles Whalan (the brother of James Whalan) and his two sons where also with the the party.
+He found traces of James McKeown and returned the following day with troopers who arrested him.
+On this day Charles Whalan (the brother of James Whalan) and his two sons where also with the party.
 They became the first caretakers of the caves and made numerous discoveries.

 The year 1838 is the official date of discovery by the English settlers.
 But as the robber James McKeown used this area as hideout at this time, he must have discovered it earlier, how long is unknown.
 And of course the Aborigines knew the caves for a very long time and called the area Binoomea, meaning dark places.